ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ## Architecture
 {: #architecture}

 In this tutorial, you will deploy the configuration introduced in another tutorial, [Private and public subnets in a Virtual Private Cloud](/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend).
-It involves a frontend server accessible from the public Internet, the frontend server talks to a backend server.
-The backend server has no Internet connectivity.
+You will provision a frontend server accessible from the public Internet talking to a backend server with no Internet connectivity.

 <p style="text-align: center;">

   ![Architecture of Private and public subnets in a Virtual Private Cloud](images/solution40-vpc-public-app-private-backend/Architecture.png)
 </p>

-It also includes [a bastion host](/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server) acting as a jump server allowing secure connection to instances provisioned in a private subnet:
+The configuration also includes [a bastion host](/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server) acting as a jump server allowing secure connection to instances provisioned in a private subnet:

 <p style="text-align: center;">